-The Guam Department of Education kicked off the 2025-2026 academic year with 39 of its 41 schools officially opening their doors to students Thursday morning.
+The Guam Department of Education kicked off the 2025-2026 academic year with schools officially opening their doors to students Thursday morning.

 According to GDOE officials, preparations went smoothly across the island.
 All operational campuses were cleared and ready to welcome students.